Skip to content

 How to Use CBD Oil for Discomfort From a Sports Injury

-From martial arts fighter Nate Diaz to professional cyclist Andrew Talansky, many athletes are turning to cannabidiol (CBD) to relieve the discomfort, minor aches, and normal inflammation of sports injuries as well as to enhance performance.
-Not only can CBD relieve discomfort post-injury; it can also serve as a protectant.
-Whether you’re a professional athlete or you just shoot hoops with your friends now and then, here are some ways you can use CBD oil for discomfort, specifically in relation to a sports injury.
+From martial arts fighter Nate Diaz to professional cyclist Andrew Talansky, many athletes are turning to cannabidiol (CBD) as part of their overall wellness and recovery routines.
+Whether you’re a professional athlete or you just shoot hoops with your friends now and then, here are some ways people choose to incorporate CBD oil into their sports wellness regimen.

 HOW CBD WORKS